oracle-devrel/technology-engineering/app-dev/devops-and-containers/functions/java-helloworld-with-local-dev-and-oci-functions/README.md

 <p>

-Create the Function from the container image that was pushed to the OCIR repo e.g. <code>fra.ocir.io/&lt;YOUR OCI TENANCY NAMESPACE&gt;/helloworld-java:1</code>.
+Using the application create a function for it from the container image that was pushed to the OCIR repo e.g. <code>fra.ocir.io/&lt;YOUR OCI TENANCY NAMESPACE&gt;/helloworld-java:1</code>.
 Let's name this <code>helloworld-java-arm</code>.

 <p>